deeplearning4j/deeplearning4j/mnist-tutorial.md

 ---

 *previous* - [mnist for restricted Boltzmann machines](../rbm-mnist-tutorial.html)
-# mnist for deep-belief networks tutorial
+# MNIST for deep-belief networks tutorial

 MNIST is a good place to begin exploring image recognition.